DIVORCE MODIFICATIONS ATTORNEY STAMFORD

-Siegel & Kaufman, P.C. handles only high-asset divorce and family law cases.
+Siegel, Colin & Kaufman handles only high-asset divorce and family law cases.
 Our team of experienced attorneys focuses on these types of cases so that you can be assured you are receiving targeted and qualified representation for your case.
 We have successfully modified hundreds of divorce orders and are prepared to help you make the changes you need to your order.

 No matter how carefully crafted your divorce settlement or order is you may eventually need a divorce modification to reflect changing circumstances.
 Child custody, child support and alimony can be modified through settlement - including collaborative law or mediation - or through a court proceeding.